G4NSJ – GPO Gents Master Clock Number 36 MK6 pulse type

 A new addition to my museum.
 21/1/26:

-I’ve been lucky enough to acquire a GPO Gents Master Clock No. 36.
+I’ve been lucky enough to acquire a GPO Gents Master Clock No. 36 MK6.
 It’s an electrically controlled clock fitted with a one second beating pendulum.
-It supplies one second, six second, and half minute electrical pulses for the operation of pulse clocks and telephone equipment.
-It also incorporates an additional count wheel and contact springs to provide six second impulse outputs for driving Veeder clocks.
+It supplies one second and half minute electrical pulses for the operation of slave pulse clocks and telephone equipment.
+It also incorporates an additional count wheel and contact springs to provide six second impulse outputs for driving Veeder clocks and telephone equipment.
+Clock No. 36 was introduced in 1925 to meet the requirements of new automatic telephone exchanges, which required a six-second pulse for timing and metering purposes.

 Vintage master and slave clock systems were designed to provide synchronised timekeeping across multiple locations from a single, accurate source.
 It was used in schools, factories, railway stations, and offices from the late 19th century through the mid-20th century.
 These systems ensured uniform time display throughout large facilities.